-Why would they want to show emotions, that would make them have to care and have feelings that don’t revolve around them.
-If they show emotion, this means they care.
-[Read: Narcissistic supply – How to control a narcissist and cut their power]
+Why would they want to show emotions?
+That would make them have to care and have feelings that don’t revolve around them.
+[Read: Narcissistic supply – how to control a narcissist and cut their power]

 Another one of the big signs of narcissism is putting people down.
 They need to keep the idea that they are the best, they need that positive image for themselves.

 It’s all about creating the perfect life.
-They are perfection.
-They have rich and influential friends, an amazing job, a hot girl/boyfriend – everything you could possibly ever want.
+They are perfect.
+They have rich and influential friends, an amazing job, a hot significant other – everything you could possibly ever want.

 So, if you show them something that’s imperfect and flawed about themselves, they’ll dismiss it.